danr/hipspec/README.md

 #### Note for Mac users using `homebrew`

-The `homebrew` program sometimes messes up the package ghc-paths.
+The `homebrew` program sometimes messes up the package `ghc-paths`.
 If you get the error that `hipspec` cannot find the `HipSpec` module, try to reinstall this package with: